How to Fix “Unable to Build a Valid Certificate Chain for the Signer” Error?

 What Is an Intermediate CA Certificate?

-The certificate will be trusted by all major browsers and systems with the aid of these intermediate certificates.
-Now that we have an understanding of the intermediate CA certificate let’s dive into the steps that will help us solve this error.
+All major browsers and systems will trust the certificate with the aid of these intermediate certificates.
+Now that we understand the intermediate CA certificate, let’s dive into the steps that will help us solve this error.

 Steps to Solve Code Signing Error: “Unable to Build a Valid Certificate Chain for the Signer”